Bluedot-Innovation/documentation/docs/integrations/Rezolve AI.md

 # Rezolve AI Integration

 Rezolve’s AI platform specialises in conversational commerce, offering product-based recommendations and contextual data for a richer user experience.
-Once you set up this integration, your Bluedot-enabled app can request real-time commerce intelligence, stream dynamic responses, and incorporate product data into chat sessions.
+Once you set up this integration, your Rezolve Point SDK-enabled app can request real-time commerce intelligence, stream dynamic responses, and incorporate product data into chat sessions.

 ---